ritcheyer/lifework/exercise/commitment-to-getting-healthy.md

+**[2017-05-19 Update]**
+Since starting on this commitment to getting healthy, several things have changed in my life:
+ - Sammy is starting to sleep through the night more frequently
+ - Moved to Lincoln, CA
+ - More discipline required during the workday given sports and other such things in the evenings

+Items on the above list I believe to have tackled and been successful on are:
+ - [x] Excercising 3x/wk

+Items I am in process of working out are:
+ - [x] Waking up at 7am on the days I exercise.
+Working on the other days still.

+Items I am still struggling with:
+ - [ ] Late night snacking
+ - [ ] Portion control
+ - [ ] Bed time habits

+I'm seeing progress in each of these areas, but still need to pursue them.

+---

 Below is a note I sent to the guys in our #humblebragging channel in Slack.
 Fueled by a determination to get healthy.
 Outlined below are my top 5 struggles (as of 2016-09-12) and what I'll be doing to resolve them.

 ---